zacc/ssi-bot/README.md

 ## RUNNING THE BOT ON REDDIT

 Although the bot is finetuned on a GPU, a CPU is sufficient for using the model to generate text.

-Any modern CPU can be used, having around 4Gb of RAM or more is the main requirement.
+Any modern CPU can be used; having around 4Gb of RAM or more is the main requirement.

 In order to run on SubSimGPT2Interactive, we require the bot to be running 24/7.
 This means putting it on a VPS/server, or an old laptop in your house could suffice too.